 There are also hints that Roman sailors were on the lookout for economically exploitable minerals.
-For example the Cosmography remarks ubi et gemmae nascuntur ‘also where gems are born’ about the Exosades, and there is Birila the beryl island, and Grandena possibly named from wave-polished marble pebbles on the beaches.
+For example the Cosmography remarks ubi et gemmae nascuntur ‘also where gems are born’ about the Exosades, and there is Birila the beryl island.
 And did the Romans find veins of lead on Elaviana (Islay)?
 The first person to arrive in a geologically complex area with the right technical skills naturally gets first pickings of any valuable rocks exposed at the surface.
 Is it possible that Greek speakers from the eastern Mediterranean went on those voyages of exploration not only as skilled mariners but as technicians who knew about gemstones and metal ores?

 An academic article discussing all the ancient names of islands between Britain and Ireland is available on request.
 It has full references, maps, and detailed arguments, but not web hyperlinks.
 Comments and suggestions will be welcome.